rchain/architecture-docs/execution_model/rhovm.rst

     for ( val <- key )P | key! ( @Q ) -> P { @Q/val }

 Barring consensus, this is the computational model of a concurrent protocol that stores a contract on the blockchain.
 On some thread, the output process :code:`key!` stores the code of a contract :code:`@Q` at the location denoted by :code:`key`.
 On another thread running concurrently, the input process :code:`for ( val <- key )P` waits for a new value :code:`val` to appear at :code:`key`.
 When some :code:`val` appears at :code:`key`, in this case :code:`@Q`, :code:`P` is executed in an environment where :code:`@Q` is substituted for every occurrance of :code:`val`.
-This operation modifies the value that :code:`key` references i.e. :code:`key` previously mapped to a generic :code:`val` but now it maps to the code of a contract:code:`@Q`.
-Therefore, a reduction is a state transition of RhoVM.
+This operation modifies the value that :code:`key` references i.e. :code:`key` previously mapped to a generic :code:`val` but now it maps to the code of a contract:code:`@Q`, which qualifies a reduction as a state transition of the RhoVM.

 .. figure:: ../img/io_binding.png